VaultDweller13/rsschool-cv/cv.md

 ## About me

 Currently working as instrumentation and control engineer, my true passion is information technology and computer science.
 My goal is to become highly professional programmer equipped with diverse, relevant stack of technologies.

+It's hard to imagine today's world without Internet - it permeates almost every aspect of our life.
+Technologies define who we are, giving us endless possibilities to create, to express ourselves, to be a part of rapidly growing, evolving community, which unite people all around the globe.
+I aspire to be an active part of this community.

 ## My skills

 * HTML5 & CSS3
-* JavaScript Basics
+* JavaScript
 * Python basics
 * Git
 * Visual Studio Code